niallthomson/aws-proton-demo/templates/service/apprunner-image/README.md

-# AWS Proton Service Template: App Runner Service from Image
+# AWS Proton Service Template: App Runner Service from Image (Dockerfile)

-This AWS Proton service template provisions an AWS App Runner service using a container image source.
+This AWS Proton service template provisions an AWS App Runner service using a container image build from a Dockerfile provided with the application source code.

 It provides the following features:
 * Builds the container image in the pipeline to be deployed to App Runner